zf-fr/zfr-oauth2-server/README.md

 [![Scrutinizer Quality Score](https://scrutinizer-ci.com/g/zf-fr/zfr-oauth2-server/badges/quality-score.png?s=be36235c9898cfc55044f58d9bba789d2d4d102e)](https://scrutinizer-ci.com/g/zf-fr/zfr-oauth2-server/)
 [![Total Downloads](https://poser.pugx.org/zfr/zfr-oauth2-server/downloads.png)](https://packagist.org/packages/zfr/zfr-oauth2-server)

-ZfrOAuth2Server is a PHP library that aims to implement the OAuth 2 specification strictly.
-Contrary to other libraries, it assumes you are using Doctrine, and provide various services based on Doctrine interfaces.
+ZfrOAuth2Server is a PHP library that implement the OAuth 2 specification.
+It's main goal is to be a clean, PHP 5.4+ library that aims to be used with Doctrine 2 only.

-Currently, it's more of a proof of concept to implement a simpler and cleaner OAuth 2 server implementation.
-It does not support yet the Implicit grant.
-If you want to help, please contribute!
+Currently, ZfrOAuth2Server does not implement the whole specification (implicit grant is missing), so you are encouraged to have a look at the doc if ZfrOAuth2Server can be used in your application.

-If you need a full featured project, that was tested by thousands of people, I suggest you to have a look at one of those two PHP libraries:
+Here are other OAuth2 library you can use:

 - [OAuth2 Server from PHP-League](https://github.com/php-loep/oauth2-server)
 - [OAuth2 Server from Brent Shaffer](https://github.com/bshaffer/oauth2-server-php)